from __future__ import annotations

 **Attributes:**

-**Abstract Methods:**
+**Abstract Methods**

-row and column edges, then call _get_grid_info() to assemble and return
+column edges, then call _get_grid_info() to assemble the complete grid DataFrame.

 - **get_row_edges(image: Image) -> np.ndarray:** Return array of row edge pixel

 coordinates.
-Length must be nrows + 1.
+Length must be exactly nrows + 1 (e.g., 9 values for 8 rows).

 - **get_col_edges(image: Image) -> np.ndarray:** Return array of column edge pixel

 coordinates.
-Length must be ncols + 1.
+Length must be exactly ncols + 1 (e.g., 13 values for 12 columns).

-**Helper Methods for Implementation:**
+**Helper Methods for Implementation**

 - **_get_grid_info(image, row_edges, col_edges) -> pd.DataFrame:** Assembles

-**Output Format:**
+**Output Format**

-The _operate() method returns a pandas DataFrame with detected objects and
+The _operate() method returns a pandas DataFrame with detected objects and their

-their grid assignments:
+grid assignments:

-- ROW_NUM: Grid row index (0 to nrows-1)
+- **ROW_NUM:** Grid row index (0 to nrows-1), representing vertical well position

-- COL_NUM: Grid column index (0 to ncols-1)
+- **COL_NUM:** Grid column index (0 to ncols-1), representing horizontal well position

-- SECTION_NUM: Well identifier (0 to nrows*ncols-1), ordered left-to-right,
+- **ROW_MAJOR_IDX:** Well identifier (0 to nrows*ncols-1), ordered left-to-right,

 image.objects.info()